Astro Runtime maintenance and lifecycle policy

 When the maintenance window for a given version of Runtime ends, the following is true:

-- New Deployments cannot be created on Astro with an unsupported version of Runtime.
+- New Deployments cannot be created on Astro with an unmaintained version of Runtime.
 Versions that are no longer maintained will not render as an option in the Deployment creation process from the Astro UI, API, or Astro CLI.

 End of maintenance date